 Contrary to most beliefs, privately held companies represent the vast majority by numbers and value, outsizing the number of exchange traded ones.
-Anterion advise investors on how to access this huge market.
+Anterion advise fund managers on how to raise capital from institutional investors, and provide bespoke advise to investors on how to access this huge market.

 Whereas most listed shares are traded on a daily basis, the shares of privately held companies are not.
 Hence, transactions are not on "Auctions" via an Exchange, but based on private negotiations between seller and buyer.

 In order to access this market, most professional investors can only invest via Private Equity funds.
 Other options do exists - please contact Anterion for an in-depth discussion.